DETAILED ACTION

 Response to Arguments

-Claim(s) 1, 7, 13, and 20 (all claims currently under consideration) is/are rejected under 35 U.S.C.
+Claim(s) 1 and 13 (all claims currently under consideration) is/are rejected under 35 U.S.C.
 103 as being unpatentable over Lohmann et al (WO 2014095994)(IDS Reference) and Shengzhao et al (CN 101595882).

 Lohmann teaches a three-component composition comprising component I, which can be selected from the group including I-3 (mefentrifluconazole), component II, which can be selected from the group including fluoxastrobin, and component III, selected from the group consisting of mancozeb, captan, and coppers (see entire document, for instance, page 79, lines 23-31).
 Lohmann further teaches that adjuvants can be present, such as those that have no pesticidal activity, but improve biological performance, such as surfactants, minerals, vegetable oils, and other auxiliaries (see entire document for instance, page 299, lines 13-17).
 The ratio of the three active components in a three component composition (components I : II : III) are taught as being preferably 1:2-2:1 to 1:2-2:1 to 1:2-2:1 (see entire document, for instance, the paragraph bridging pages 76 and 77).
 Lohmann further teaches that the combination of I-3 (mefentrifluconazole) and fluoxastrobin is known to achieve synergy (see entire document, for instance, page 352).

-Lohmann, while teaching the instantly claimed components, does not expressly give an example with all three actives and the adjuvant present.
+Lohmann, while teaching the instantly claimed components, does not expressly give an example with all three actives with and without the adjuvant present.
 Further, while expressly teaching preferred amounts that fall within the claimed ranges, does not give an example utilizing amounts in the claimed ranges.
 Additional, while teaching the synergy of mefentrifluconazole and fluoxastrobin does not expressly teach the synergy of fluoxastrobin and captan.

 Shengzhao teaches that the combination of captan and fluoxastrobin have synergy in a ratio of 50:1 – 1:50 (see entire document, for instance, page 15, second to last paragraph).

 It would have been obvious to one of ordinary skill in the art, before the effective filing date of the instantly claimed invention to utilize an adjuvant with the composition of mefentrifluconazole, fluoxastrobin, and captan, mancozeb, or copper.
 One would have been motivated to do so since Lohmann directly teaches that said components can be utilized together in a three-component composition, wherein further adjuvants are taught as being utilized to help improve the biological performance of the composition.
 There would be a reasonable expectation of success since Lohmann directly teaches the components and adjuvants are useful.
 One would have been particularly motivated to utilize captan with the fluoxastrobin since Shengzhao teaches that captan and fluoxastrobin have synergy.
+As such, Lohmann and Shengzhao teach a three-component composition, and also motivates one of ordinary skill to utilize additional adjuvants if desired.

 It further would have been obvious to one of ordinary skill in the art, before the effective filing date of the instantly claimed invention to utilize components I, II, and III in a ratio of 1:2-2:1 to 1:2-2:1 to 1:2-2:1 since Lohmann expressly teaches said amounts as preferred for compositions comprising three active agents.
 There would be a reasonable expectation of success since Lohmann teaches the components together in a three-component composition, and states that preferred amounts of the components in a three-component composition are 1:2-2:1 to 1:2-2:1 to 1:2-2:1.